abstract-open-solutions/redturtle.smartlink/redturtle/smartlink/README.txt

     >>> "I'm not the REAL manual, just a fake!" in browser.contents True

-As expected, it not works.
+As expected, it didn't work.
 We are now on the new content, the fake document.

 But why we created it?